If you can’t find the answer to your inquiry on the list below, do not hesitate to contact us.

 If you wish to extend your location, please contact us as soon as possible to check availability of your bike.
 In case you wish to return your bike before the due date, we will reimburse the remaining days only for serious reasons.

-Every booking requires the payment of deposit of 50% of the total amount.
+Every bike rental booking requires the payment of deposit of 50% of the total amount.
 If you cancel:

 According to law (Articles 1383 and 1384 of the Civil Code), the renter is personally responsible for road traffic offences and any physical injury or material damage caused to a third party while using the leased equipment in their charge.